Argentine peso: Exchange rates

 At the end of 2011, exchange control measures were implemented, which managed to reduce capital flight by 85%.
 One consequence of these measures was the appearance of multiple exchange rates and a parallel market (colloquially called the "blue dollar"), which was accessed by individuals and companies.
 From 14 April 2025 on, the official peso has operated within a currency band of 1000 to 1400 pesos per dollar, as part of an agreement with the International Monetary Fund.
 Since then, as a consequence of the liberalization of the currency market, the official and unofficial (parallel) rates have remained close to each other.
-The upper limit of the trading band was breached in September and October 2025, triggering interventions by the Argentine central bank and the United States Treasury in the foreign exchange market to keep the exchange rate within the limits.
+The upper limit of the trading band was breached in September and October 2025, triggering interventions by the Argentine central bank and the United States Treasury in the foreign exchange market, by buying pesos, to keep the exchange rate within the limits of the currency band.

 Special official exchange rates are sometimes created and abolished, to support sectors of the economy.
 There has been a "soybean dollar", a special rate for soybean exports, that was applicable between 5 and 30 September 2022, between 20 November and 30 December 2022, again between 8 April and 31 May 2023, and again from 5 September to 25 October 2023.
 A "corn dollar" for corn exports existed between 25 July and 31 August 2023.

-On 4 November 2022 a "foreign tourist dollar" rate close to the black market rate (355 pesos to the dollar instead of the official 195 at the end of February 2023) was introduced, for purchases made with foreign payment cards.
+On 4 November 2022. a "foreign tourist dollar" rate close to the black market rate (355 pesos to the dollar instead of the official 195 at the end of February 2023) was introduced, for purchases made with foreign payment cards.
 This was to encourage people to visit the country while discouraging them from using the currency black market.
 Tourist dollars spent in January 2023 were nearly five times as many as in January 2022.